Description

 Galena Park Independent School District (ISD) in Houston, TX, exemplifies this with their effective programming.
 They ensure that frontline personnel and leaders are fully involved by fostering meaningful relationships, healthy competition, and strong recognition across sites.
 Myra Castaneda, Instructional Services Director at Galena Park ISD, highlighted the district’s programs and successes at the Every Day Matters Summit on February 20, 2020.

 As education leaders adapt to COVID-19 updates for the 2020-2021 school year, it’s crucial to translate previous best practices to these new environments.
 The featured best practices will remain relevant with minimal adjustments.
-For more information on RaaWee K12 TDPS COVID-19 resource updates, visit https://vimeo.com/420374212.
+For more information on RaaWee COVID-19 resource updates, visit https://vimeo.com/420374212.

 About Galena Park ISD